Rjspoken/IEEE_LAT_AM_T_9776/README.md

 Rajavel V is with the Department of ECE at Mepco Schlenk Engineering College Sivakasi, Tamil Nadu, India. (e-mail: rajavelv@mepcoeng.ac.in).
 Rachit Jain is with the Department of IT at Prestige Institute of Management & Research, Gwalior, India. (e-mail: rachit.jain@prestigegwl.org and rachit2709@gmail.com ).

+This repository contains Python codes for implementing various Machine Learning algorithms (Decision Tree, Random Forest, XGBoost, KNN, and Gradient Boosted Regression) on the dataset alldataset.csv.
-Resources and extra documentation for the manuscript "Machine Learning Assisted mm-Wave MIMO Antenna Design with High Isolation for 5G Applications" published in IEEE Latin America Transactions.
+The project demonstrates how ML can be applied to optimize and analyze mm-Wave MIMO Antenna Design with High Isolation for 5G Applications.

+Dataset
+Filename: alldataset.csv

+The dataset must be placed in the working directory or uploaded to Google Drive for execution in Google Colab.

+Requirements
+Make sure you have the following Python libraries installed: pip install pandas numpy matplotlib seaborn scikit-learn xgboost

-Machine Learning Algorithms Codes:
+Machine Learning Models Implemented:

 a) Decision Tree